WCCB: WUTV

 Deadwyler organized Century Advertising Co., Inc., which planned to relaunch channel 36 in 1957 as ABC affiliate WUTV, with a more powerful signal than its predecessor.
-However, these plans were not successful, as Charlotte's second VHF station, WSOC-TV (channel 9), signed on the air that April as an NBC affiliate.
+However, these plans were derailed when Charlotte's second VHF station, WSOC-TV (channel 9), signed on the air that April as an NBC affiliate.
 Even with the stronger signal, WUTV would have still been all but unviewable in most of the market.
 In addition, most of the market (particularly the western portion) got a fairly decent signal from WLOS-TV out of Asheville; which was included in the Charlotte television listings for many years and even ran ads for its programs in Charlotte area newspapers.

 After four years of delays, Century Advertising relaunched WUTV on September 5, 1961.
 The station broadcast non-commercial educational programming from the University of North Carolina and Charlotte-Mecklenburg Schools, though it retained a commercial license.
 A full new facility was constructed behind the Charlotte Coliseum at 1 Television Place—still home to WCCB today—including a new transmitter site.
 WUTV's effective radiated power was 206 kW visual.
 In the meantime, Century pursued the allocation of VHF channel 6 to Charlotte.

 WUTV, however, was not capable of live programming.
-The Charlotte–Mecklenburg School Board began to pursue the construction of a full educational TV station on reserved channel 42, buying the equipment of a failed station in Fort Pierce, Florida.
+The Charlotte-Mecklenburg School Board began to pursue the construction of a full educational TV station on reserved channel 42, buying the equipment of a failed station in Fort Pierce, Florida.
 While channel 36 might have remained on air until the school board was ready to launch WTVI, Century Advertising decided to ask the educational groups to pay rent in early 1963 after having initially verbally agreed to a three-year rent-free contract.
-They opted to pay to finish out the 1962–1963 school year but no further, causing WUTV to go silent May 16, 1963.
+They opted to pay to finish out the 1962–1963 school year but no further, causing WUTV to go silent on May 16, 1963.